zef-dev/convoworks-gpt/README.md

 The GPT Query Generator element allows you to create context-rich questions from a given conversation.
 These questions can be utilized to query a knowledge database, enhancing GPT chat completion-based interactions by providing additional context and insights.

-**System Message**
+**Parameters:**

-A predetermined prompt that sets the initial context and format for the conversation.
-This message provides the GPT with a structure to follow when generating questions.
+* `System Message` - Sets initial context and format for the conversation.

-**Messages**

-An array of messages that represent the conversation from the GPT chat completion.
-This serves as the primary context from which the GPT generates the questions.
+* `Messages` - Array of messages representing the GPT chat completion, acting as the primary context for question generation.

-**Messages Count**

-Specifies the number of recent messages from the conversation that should be considered for generating questions.
-This allows for flexibility in narrowing down or expanding the conversation context.

-**Result Variable Name**

-The variable that will store the generated questions.
-This makes it possible to reference and utilize the generated questions in subsequent operations or outputs.

-**API Options**

-Specific parameters for the GPT chat completion API.
-This section allows you to fine-tune the behavior of the question generation process.
-Options include choosing the specific GPT model, setting the temperature, and limiting the maximum tokens.

-**OK Flow**

-The sequence of elements that will be executed after successful question generation.
-This can include subsequent operations or responses that utilize the generated questions to enhance the overall conversation flow.
+* `Messages Count` - Number of recent conversation messages to be considered.
+* `Result Variable Name` - Variable storing the generated questions.
+* `API Options` - Parameters for the GPT chat completion API.

+**Flows:**
+* `OK Flow` - Executes after successful question generation.

 ### System Message

 The System Message element defines a system-generated message within the chat context.
 These messages are primarily used in conjunction with the **GPT Chat Completion API v2** to prepend system-level information or context to a conversation.
 This can be useful for providing agents with a consistent introduction or setting the tone for the conversation.

-**Message Content**
+**Parameters:**

-This field allows you to specify the text content of the system message.
-The content can be static or dynamically generated based on the flow.
+* `Message Content` - Text content of the system message, which can be static or dynamically generated.

----

 For use cases and more details on how system messages can be integrated with the Chat Completion API v2, refer to the associated component documentation.

 ### Conversation Messages

 The Conversation Messages element plays a pivotal role in handling conversations with the **GPT Chat Completion API v2**.
 It manages the storage and provision of the entire conversation that needs to be sent to the API.
 This ensures that the context and flow of the conversation remain intact during API interactions.

-**Messages**

-This component accepts an expression that evaluates to the array of conversation messages.
-These messages are the chronological transcript of the conversation, which is essential to maintain context and continuity in AI interactions.

----
+**Parameters:**
+* `Messages` - Expression evaluating to an array of conversation messages.
+These chronologically ordered messages ensure contextual continuity.

 For more details on how to properly set up and manage conversation messages with the GPT Chat Completion API v2, refer to the associated component documentation.